-The Companies report changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive income (loss).
-Charter Holdings had comprehensive losses for the years ended December 31, 2007, 2006, and 2005 of \$1.5 billion, \$1.1 billion, and \$821 million, respectively.
-CCH II had comprehensive losses for the years ended December 31, 2007, 2006, and 2005 of \$712 million, \$403 million, and \$408 million, respectively.
-CCO Holdings had comprehensive losses for the years ended December 31, 2007, 2006, and 2005 of \$474 million, \$194 million, and \$241 million, respectively.
+The Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive income (loss).
+Comprehensive loss for the years ended December 31, 2007, 2006, and 2005 was \$371 million, \$83 million, and \$148 million, respectively.

-13. Accounting for Derivative Instruments and Hedging Activities costs and reduce the Companies' exposure to increases in floating interest rates.
-The Companies' policy is to manage exposure to fluctuations in interest rates by maintaining a mix of fixed and variable rate debt within a targeted range.
-Using interest rate swap agreements, the Companies agree to exchange, at specified intervals through 2013, the difference between fixed and variable interest amounts calculated by reference to agreed-upon notional principal amounts.
+13. Accounting for Derivative Instruments and Hedging Activities

+The Company uses interest rate derivative instruments, including but not limited to interest rate swap agreements and interest rate collar agreements (collectively referred to herein as interest rate agreements) to manage interest costs and reduce the Company's exposure to increases in floating interest rates.
+The Company's policy is to manage exposure to fluctuations in interest rates by maintaining a mix of fixed and variable rate debt within a targeted range.
+Using interest rate swap agreements, the Company agrees to exchange, at specified intervals through 2013, the difference between fixed and variable interest amounts calculated by reference to agreed-upon notional principal amounts.